Exercise benefits for seniors over the age of 55

 Professor Stephen Harridge, Director of the Centre of Human & Aerospace Physiological Sciences at King’s College London, said:

 “Their bodies have been allowed to age optimally, free health would likely deteriorate.”from the problems usually caused by inactivity.
-Remove the activity and their
+Remove the activity and their health would likely deteriorate”

 Just a few of the benefits to exercise